The Best Things to do in Dusseldorf, Germany by JetSettingFools.com

 I, however, was intent on eating a bowl of spicy, famous fish soup from Fischhaus W Obst.
 Regarded as the top restaurant in Dusseldorf for fish stew, Fischhaus W Obst fish soup is homemade “with love” as the vendor described it to me.
 And, let me assure you: it was delicious!

-Pro Tip: The market is closed on Sunday (which is very unfortunate for visitors spending a weekend in Dusseldorf!).
+Pro Tip: The market is closed on Sunday (which is very unfortunate for those spending a weekend in Dusseldorf!).

 #13 Wander Through the Hofgarten Dusseldorf